IIIF/api/source/api/presentation/2.0/zones.md

   "width": 800,             // mandatory

-  // other fields for zone manipulation "viewingOrientation": 270,
+  // other fields for zone manipulation
-  "viewingHint": "foldout",
+  // in a service?
+  "viewing_orientation": 270,

+  // should be merged into spec's enumeration "viewing_hint": "foldout",

   "images": [ ... ],
-  "otherContent": [ ... ]
+  "other_content": [ ... ]
 }
+{% endhighlight %}

-Then aggregate them in an AnnotationList referenced from otherContent from the Canvas that it is associated with.
+Then aggregate them in an AnnotationList referenced from other_content from the Canvas that it is associated with.